Pinto-1/Pinto-1/README.md

-- 👋 Hi, I’m @Pinto-1
+- 👋 Hi, I’m @Gamma-Pinto
-- 👀 I’m interested in Computing and Informatics (IT)
+- 👀 I’m interested in Computer Science and Information Technology (IT)
-- 🌱 I’m currently learning BSC.
-IT
+- 🌱 I’m currently learning Bachelor of Science in Information Technology at Maseno University at Kisumu Kenya.
-- 💞️ I’m looking to collaborate on Computer Networking
+- 💞️ I’m looking to collaborate on Computer Networking and Engineering.
+- Also a Junior System developer
 - 📫 How to reach me 0790359860 or ochpinto@gmail.com

 <!---